ailaktt/WD-SEATWORK-4/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
   For this project we were tasked to a create Hero Website.
-The main theme that I incorporated my website with is Barbie Movie 2023It Includes a Home/Landing Page and 4 Hero pages with each showcasing my favorite Barbie character from the movie.
+The main theme that I incorporated my website with is Barbie Movie 2023.
+This theme was chosen because it is one of my personal favorite movies.
+The website includesa Home/Landing Page and 4 Hero pages with each showcasing my favorite Barbie character from the movie.
 Each pages of the website is designed to be visually appealing while using different CSS animations and different kinds of layout.

 ### Key Components